baio/exclusible/README.md

 + Rates for BTC/USD are taken from (kraken trade websocket api)[https://docs.kraken.com/websockets/#message-trade]
 + After new trade price received `buy / sell offset` added to the price value and application `exchangeRate` event emitted
-+ Once spread config is changed next `exchangeRate` event will be emitted with new spread based on recent trade
++ Once spread config is changed next `exchangeRate` event will be emitted with new spread based on recent trade and spread config

 ### WS protocol